-Kirill Shamiev is a policy fellow with the Wider Europe programme at the European Council on Foreign Relations.
+Kirill Shamiev is a policy fellow at the European Council on Foreign Relations.
 He focuses on Russia’s civil-military relations and domestic politics and policymaking.

 Prior to joining ECFR, Shamiev worked as a senior researcher at PPMI, a European consultancy company.
 He has extensive experience in designing, coordinating, and conducting studies and evaluations for the European Commission, including most recently a study to support the evaluation of the European Union Agency for Cybersecurity and the European cybersecurity certification framework, interim evaluation for the European Solidarity Corps, and analysis of organisational models in EU cohesion policy programme authorities (2000-2020) for DG CNECT, DG EAC and DG REGIO.